 She currently serves on the board for Tulsa Legacy Charter Schools as the chair of Teaching & Learning as well as the Brady Heights Neighborhood Association Board of Directors.
 She is a member of Tulsa Area United Way’s neXtulsa Executive Non-Profit Executive Leadership Class 2 and the Junior League of Tulsa.
 She is the chair of the Second Grade Art Program at Hawthorne Elementary .
 Ashley is a certified ZUMBA instructor for YMCA Tulsa and teaches Sunday school at First United Methodist Church.
 She resides in Tulsa with her husband and son.

-TAHRA is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP®.
-This program is valid for 2.00 PDCs for the SHRM-CP or SHRM-SCP.
+TAHRA is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP℠ or SHRM-SCP℠.
+This program is valid for 2.00 PDCs for the SHRM-CP℠ or SHRM-SCP℠.
 For more information about certification or recertification, please visit shrmcertification.org.

-This program has been approved for 2.0 HR (Business) recertification credit hours toward a PHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through the Human Resource Certification Institute® (HRCI®).
+TAHRA is a recognized provider of recertification credits.
+HR Certification Institute® pre-approved this program for 2.0 HR (Business) credit towards a PHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification.
 Please be sure to note the program ID number on your recertification application form.
 For more information about certification or recertification, please visit the HRCI website at www.hrci.org.

 The use of this seal is not an endorsement by the HR Certification Institute of the quality of the program.
 It means that this program has met the HR Certification Institute's criteria to be pre-approved for recertification credit.

 700 North Greenwood Avenue